Credit Card Refinancing vs Debt Consolidation: What Are The Differences?

 Ideally the goal would be to pay off the entirety of the debt while the new card is still under the promotional rate because credit card interest rates tend to skyrocket after the promotional period ends, and may even end up higher than the interest rate trying to be avoided.

-So, this option doesn’t come without potential downsides but if paid off fast enough, this strategy can save a borrower a lot of money from high interest rates.
+So, when comparing credit card refinancing vs debt consolidation, this option doesn’t come without potential downsides, but if paid off fast enough this strategy can save a borrower a lot of money from high interest rates.

-This process is similar to refinancing but typically is used for multiple credit card balances as opposed to just one.
+The process of debt consolidation vs credit card refinancing is similar, but typically is used for multiple credit card balances as opposed to just one.

 Say that you have 3 credit cards with balances of $500, $2000 and $5000 with interest rates of 10%, 12% and 15%.
 Instead of slowly paying off each one, and having the interest rates tacking on extra money, debt consolidation would roll all three into one balance.